xwmx/nb/README.md

-  notebook   Manage the current notebook. notebooks  Manage notebooks. open       Open a bookmark in the primary web browser or edit a note. peek       Open a bookmark in your terminal web browser or show a note. remote     Get, set, and remove the remote URL for the notebook. rename     Rename a note. search     Search notes.
+  notebook   Manage the current notebook. notebooks  Manage notebooks. open       Open a bookmark in the primary web browser or edit a note. peek       View a bookmark in the terminal web browser or show a note. remote     Get, set, and remove the remote URL for the notebook. rename     Rename a note. search     Search notes.